fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 Include `"FusionCharts.java"` file from `fusioncharts-suite-xt > integrations > java > fusioncharts-wrapper` in your project.

+This completes the installation of FusionCharts in your application.
+To see how to create a chart, click [here]({% site.baseurl %}/getting-started/jsp/your-first-chart-using-jsp#create-your-first-map-10 '@@open-newtab').

 ## Themes

 Themes shipped with FusionCharts Suite XT allow you to create centralized theme files and apply those themes to any number of charts.